The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

     └── dist/        ← npm run build outputs here
 ```

 In development you run both servers separately (Vite dev server + Express).
+The browser gets the frontend from the dev server while the API is served by the Express server.

 In production, only Express runs — it serves the static `dist/` files for the frontend and handles `/api/*` routes for the backend.

 ## Bonus Reading: React's Virtual DOM